 \subsection{Semantic-Driven RPN}

+The goal of our end-to-end text-based person search task is to ``detect'' the right person matching with the text query.
+We propose SDRPN to filter out the irrelevant ones.
 Traditional RPN generates class-agnostic proposals for generic object detection.
 To take full advantage of the text query which contains full semantic information, we devise a Semantic-Driven RPN which leverages the semantic features from the text query to instruct the proposal generation process, aiming at paying more attention to those semanticly more similar candidates with the text description.
 Sepecifically, inspired by the SENet~\cite{hu2018squeeze}, the semantic features are utilized to re-weight the Base-Net feature maps.
 As illustrated in Figure~\ref{figure_framework} (c), SDRPN includes a channel-wise attention mechanism to guide a standard RPN, generating the proposal boxes from the re-weighted image features.

 In more detail, we use the semantic feature extracted from a BERT language model and unsqueeze it to $1\times1\times C_{2}$.
-The resulted feature is denoted as $\vz$ and then we apply two fully connected layers $FC_{1}$ and $FC_{2}$ to squeeze and expand the feature $\vz$ , from $C_{2}$ to $C_{1}/r$ then to $C_{1}$, to emphasize important signal correlations.
-Based upon the sigmoid activation $\vsigma$, the resulted excitation $\vvs$ is computed as follows.
+The resulted feature is denoted as $\textbf{z}$ and then we apply two fully connected layers $FC_{1}$ and $FC_{2}$ to squeeze and expand the feature $\textbf{z}$ , from $C_{2}$ to $C_{1}/r$ then to $C_{1}$, to emphasize important signal correlations.
+Based upon the sigmoid activation $\sigma$, the resulted excitation $\textbf{s}$ is computed as follows.

-Then the excitation $\vvs$ is applied to the BaseNet feature maps $\vX$ from a gallery image through channel-wise multiplication as follows:
+Then the excitation $\textbf{s}$ is applied to the BaseNet feature maps $\textbf{X}$ from a gallery image through channel-wise multiplication as follows:

 Note that SDRPN extracts proposals featuring at a text-similarity score and RPN pursues the standard objectness score, Therefore, as shown in Figure~\ref{figure_framework} (a), we use SDRPN in parallel with RPN when generating proposals by summing up the scores of corresponding anchor boxes to obtain better performance.